gusma/gusma/README.md

 # Hi, I'm Gustavo #

 I'm currently a Web UI Developer for Globant, currently based in Buenos Aires, Argentina 🇦🇷.
 I have started developing websites and apps recently (1yr ago).
 I'm currently learning React and Node.
 I also have delved into DevOps, specializing in CI/CD implementation and management, as well as for deployment in cloud providers :cloud:.
-Argentine 🇦🇷 /israeli 🇮🇱, he/him, jew/atheist.
+Argentine 🇦🇷 / israeli 🇮🇱, he/ him, jew/ halfway atheist.
 Black humor jokes are always welcome.

 ## Contact ##